ukama/ukama/testing/console/README.md

 5. DO NOT edit the generated_test.ts and recorded tests manually.
 6. Make sure steps not to be repeated.
 7. Record each test from scratch.
+8. Updating patch file with required changes.

+## How to generate tests

+After updating patch file with required changes, run the `patch_test.spec.ts` test to generate tests.